 Privacy and autonomy

 You have probably heard someone say something along the lines of "I have nothing to hide", and that's great, but it also almost comes from a place of privilege.
-Various institutions still monitor and collect data from us, that can be used against anyone, but oftentimes it ends up being the minorities.
+Various institutions still monitor and collect data from us which can then be used against anyone, but oftentimes it ends up being minorities who are disproportionately impacted.

-I believe that everyone, regardless of how you as an individual feel, has the right to privacy and full autonomy over themselves.
-Now that is only to the extent that it doesn't infringe on the rights of others or have some negative impact on others, in which case we have a more complex discussion to have.
-For example, vaccination can be a hot topic when it comes to bodily autonomy, but the choice to not be vaccinated can have a negative impact on society.
-I think autonomy is important until the autonomy can put others at risk.
-It's at that point that my value in community comes into play and I think about what's going to be best for us all.
+I believe that everyone, regardless of how you as an individual feel, has the right to privacy and full autonomy over themselves, to the extent that it doesn't infringe on the rights or have some negative impact on others.
+For example, vaccination can be a hot topic when it comes to bodily autonomy, but the choice to not be vaccinated (barring medical reasons you cannot be) can have a negative impact on others.

 Less is more

 When I reflect on the society in which I live, I feel like we have such abundance and yet are still rife with problems.
-People building egregious amounts of wealth, generally only spending on things that will benefit them.
+People building egregious amounts of wealth, generally only spending on things that will benefit them (not inherently bad, unless your society's wealth inequality is severe).
 People feeling like they need to buy things to be happy, hoarding things they don't need.
-Hustle culture demanding unreasonable amounts of our time, again mostly benefiting a small amount of highly privileged people.
+Hustle culture demanding unreasonable amounts of our time, again mostly benefiting a small amount of privileged people.

-That least one in particular is something I've realized lately is undesirable to me.
-We work so hard throughout our lives, and have so little time to pursue the things we are truly passionate about.
-And for no reason too!
-We talk about how amazing productivity is, and instead of taking productivity gains to give back people time, we just demand more and more from them.
+That last one in particular is something I've realized lately is undesirable to me.
+We work so hard throughout our lives, and have so little time to pursue the things we are truly passionate about, and for no reason too.
+We talk about how amazing productivity is, and instead of cashing in productivity gains to give people back more of their time, we just demand more and more from them.

 More haste, less speed